 Residential habilitation services are provided, for the most part, in the participant's residence, the home of a relative, a semi-independent or supported apartment or living arrangement, or a licensed assisted living home.
-Because some skills development may be enhanced by activities in community settings, services may be rendered in other environments provided the settings are appropriate for delivery of the services in a manner that will contribute the acquisition of skills necessary for daily living in the recipient's residence and are approved in the recipient's Support Plan.
+Because some skills development may be enhanced by activities in community settings, services may be rendered in other environments provided the settings are appropriate for delivery of the services in a manner that will contribute the acquisition of skills necessary for daily living in the recipient's residence, and are approved in the recipient's Support Plan.
 Other environments where an individual can receive residential habilitation include community settings that relate to goals and objectives of residential habilitation, such as going to the grocery store to purchase food for the residence or going to the bank to make arrangements to pay the rent.
-These goals are to be documented in the participant's annual support plan.
+These goals should be documented in the participant's annual support plan.

-Payment is not to be made for the cost of room and board, including the cost of building maintenance, upkeep and improvement.
+Payment is not be made for the cost of room and board, including the cost of building maintenance, upkeep and improvement.
 The method by which the costs of room and board are excluded from payment for residential habilitation is specified in Appendix I-5.
 Payment is not made, directly or indirectly, to members of the individual's immediate family, except as provided in Appendix C-2.
-The State prohibits state plan personal care services to be provided at the same time as residential habilitative services.